 Given its close proximity to New Waverley, the prestigious Balmoral Hotel was chosen for the launch event, which was well attended by Edinburgh’s great and good.
 Guests were presented with a branded designer goodie bag containing the overarching brochure and a selection of tasty treats from some of New Waverley’s neighbouring businesses, Pinnies and Poppy Seeds, The Fudge House and Mimi's Bakehouse.

-A fleet of Edinburgh taxis was liveried with the New Waverley brand to help raise the profile of the new destination to the citizens of Edinburgh.
+A fleet of Edinburgh taxis was liveried with the New Waverley brand to help raise the profile of the new destination.
 The fleet is still on the go and can be seen to this day driving around the city spreading the word.

 UK's Largest Poem on the Royal Mile

-This competition was part of the ‘Big Words’ project, a unique collaboration between the Scottish Poetry Library and Edinburgh’s New Waverley development.
-The poem has been printed onto a huge scaffolding banner covering the façade of the historic Sailor’s Ark building on the Canongate, currently being transformed as part of the area’s redevelopment.
+This massive banner featured the winning entry in a competition that was part of the ‘Big Words’ project, a unique collaboration between the Scottish Poetry Library and Edinburgh’s New Waverley development.
+The poem was printed onto a huge scaffolding banner that covered the façade of the historic Sailor’s Ark building that is now home to the Adagio Aparthotel.

 "From the spin of the wheel